Harbor Security Boat Training in Navy Region Mid-Atlantic

 NORFOLK, Va.
-(July 5, 2024) Master-at-Arms First Class Alexander Naquin, harbor security training supervisor, throws a line onto the pier during training held on Naval Station Norfolk for new 27ft MetalCraft harbor security boats (HSB) July 5.
+(July 3, 2024) Machinist Mate Second Class Kaylee Turner, assigned to port operations repair, and Master-at-Arms First Class David Harrington, assigned to harbor patrol, complete custody turnover checks on a V-shaped hull MetalCraft harbor security boat (HSB) July 3 during training held on Naval Station Norfolk.
 These boats are part of a phased replacement plan throughout the region and training was given by Navy Region Mid-Atlantic Port Operations on how to operate the new HSBs.
-(U.S. Navy photo by Elizabeth Reisen
+(U.S. Navy photo by Elizabeth Reisen)

 |Date Taken: